Large Neighborhood and Hybrid Genetic Search for Inventory Routing Problems: Conclusions

 In this paper, we have introduced a novel large neighborhood search operator for the Inventory Routing Problem (IRP).
 For any given retailer, the operator removes all visits across the planning horizon and computes an optimized delivery schedule ---reselecting visit days and delivery quantities to jointly minimize routing and inventory costs.
 In contrast to existing search operators, which either apply local changes to the delivery schedule or incur high computational costs when considering broader modifications, this is the first operator specifically designed for the IRP that efficiently optimizes replenishment decisions over the entire planning horizon.
 The operator also handles stock-outs in a natural way, a feature that has received limited attention in the IRP literature despite being common in practical settings.

-The operator is implemented through a dynamic programming (DP) procedure, using piecewise-linear state functions and supported by preprocessing and acceleration techniques to ensure practical efficiency.
+The operator is implemented through a dynamic programming (DP) procedure, using piecewise-linear functions and supported by preprocessing and acceleration techniques to ensure practical efficiency.
+It is designed to be metaheuristic-independent: it only requires an incumbent solution and can therefore be embedded as a large-scale neighborhood within various frameworks, such as Iterated Local Search (ILS), adaptive Large Neighborhood Search (LNS), or other metaheuristics.
 As demonstrated in our experiments, this design enables the calculation of reinsertion schedules within microseconds, making it useful for systematic solution refinement within metaheuristics.
 We integrated the operator into the Hybrid Genetic Search (HGS) framework, where it serves as the sole component responsible for modifying delivery schedules and quantities.
 The resulting HGS-IRP algorithm achieves state-of-the-art performance: it discovers new best-known solutions for 365 out of 1,040 benchmark instances and improves the best feasible solutions for 191 out of 270 challenging larger-scale IRP instances introduced in 2023.

 The research perspectives stemming from this work are numerous.
-While the integration of the DS operator into HGS already yields good performance ---leveraging HGS’s effectiveness across a wide range of VRP variants--- the operator itself is generic and can be embedded into other metaheuristics more specifically tailored to the IRP.
+While the integration of the DS operator into HGS already yields good performance, the operator itself is generic and can be embedded into other methods more specifically tailored to the IRP.
+Moreover, it could be extended to richer IRP variants, such as those with time windows, heterogeneous fleets, multiple depots, or to the production routing problem, by adapting the evaluation function to incorporate the corresponding constraints and cost components.
 Moreover, this search strategy could be adapted to other deterministic IRP variants, as well as to more complex settings such as two-stage stochastic IRPs and dynamic IRPs, which are increasingly relevant in real-world applications.
-In these contexts, the operator could be adapted to solve sample average approximation-based deterministic approximations of stochastic problems, either as a standalone approach within a rolling horizon framework, or as a generator of solutions for training imitation learning models, such as the one developed in \cite{greif2024combinatorial}.
+In these contexts, the operator could be adapted to solve sample average approximation-based deterministic approximations of stochastic problems, either as a standalone approach within a rolling horizon framework or as a generator of solutions for training imitation learning models, such as the one developed in \cite{greif2024combinatorial}.